Ramakrishna Mission Vivekananda Centenary College

-Ramakrishna Mission Vivekananda Centenary College, popularly known as Rahara V.C college is one of the best colleges of West Bengal, currently Autonomous and affiliated to the West Bengal State University.
+Ramakrishna Mission Vivekananda Centenary College, popularly known as Rahara V.C.
+College, is one of the best colleges in India, it is a boys college, currently autonomous and affiliated to the West Bengal State University.
 It is named after Swami Vivekananda.
 It was formerly affiliated with the Calcutta University.
 It is administered by the Ramakrishna Mission Order.
-The College is situated in Rahara, Khardaha, North 24 Parganas district in the state of West Bengal, India.
-The college is ranked 13th among other colleges in India by the National Institutional Ranking Framework (NIRF) in 2022.
+The college is situated in Rahara, Khardaha, North 24 Parganas district in the state of West Bengal, India.
+The college is ranked 3rd among colleges in India by the National Institutional Ranking Framework (NIRF) in 2024.

 Courses

 The college offers undergraduate level courses in Chemistry, Botany, Physics, Mathematics, Zoology, Microbiology and Computer Science leading to the honours degree.
 The college has already started postgraduate course in Chemistry and Botany.
-A new postgraduate course in mathematics has also started from the year 2018.
+A new postgraduate course in mathematics has also started from the year 2018 and postgraduate course in physics also started in 2022.
+The college also provides P.hd.degree for the interested students.
 The college also has status "potential for excellence (CPE)" and it is a DST-FIST sponsored centre.
 It has been granted autonomous status by UGC, New Delhi.

-Accreditation and Affiliation
+Accreditation and affiliation

 The college is accredited 'A++' grade by the National Assessment and Accreditation Council with a CGPA score of 3.8 and it is affiliated to West Bengal State University.
 The college has a very good reputation for its discipline and administration.
-The College now enjoys autonomous status By UGC from the session 2017-18 to 2022-2023.
+The college now enjoys autonomous status By UGC from the session 2017-18 to 2022-2023.